 If the request is valid, the NPAC SMS will create the subscriptionVersionNPAC object.
 The status will be set to “pending” and the subscriptionModifiedTimeStamp and subscriptionCreationTimeStamp will be set.

 NPAC SMS responds to M-CREATE.

 NPAC SMS sends action reply with success or failure and reasons for failure.
+For the XML interface, NCRR – NewSpCreateReply.